1) What is your Pricing Model?

 3) How do you coordinate with other vendors at a wedding?
 Especially with photographers?
 How do you set up equipment so you are not in their view?
 What is your filming style?

 If you are hesitant about hiring videographer worrying that increased amount of crew will disturb your wedding, I think I might be the one for you.
-My service is low key; it's one person crew with small equipment; very unobtrusive.
-For ceremony, entrance and first dances, I use the 70 to 20mm zoom lens and stay a great distance from the couple.
+I am one person crew with small equipment; very unobtrusive.
+For ceremony, entrance and first dances, I use the 70 to 200 mm zoom lens and stay a great distance from the couple.
 Audio is recorded professionally via wireless mic and DJ's system.
-Almost all photographers I worked with tell me that they love the discreet way I work, because of that I have made lots of friends and get a lot of referral work.
-I am very aware of photographer's view, furthermore, I study photography and understand what kind of shots they have to achieve and always consider that when I work with them.
-I am friendly with all vendors, even at times when some vendors are a little difficult, I would quietly take it and keep doing my work with professionalism, because it's all about the bride and groom on their special day, not about us the vendors.
+I know how to stay out of photographer's way and have established great working relationships with many of them.

 4) How many wedding have you filmed and edited?

-I have filmed and edited 60 weddings as of November, 2016.
+I have filmed and edited 105 weddings as of end of 2017.
 I perform all filming and editing by myself.
 I film between 40 to 50 weddings per year.